smith-chem-wisc/FlashLFQ/README.md

 This repository is for the stand-alone application of FlashLFQ.
 FlashLFQ is also bundled into [MetaMorpheus](https://github.com/smith-chem-wisc/MetaMorpheus).

 ## Requirements
 The graphical user interface (GUI) version is Windows-only.
 The .NET framework version of the command-line is also Windows only.
 Both require [.NET Framework 4.7.1](https://dotnet.microsoft.com/download/dotnet-framework).
-The command-line .NET Core version can be used on Windows, Linux, or OSX, and require [.NET Core](https://dotnet.microsoft.com/download) to be installed.
+The command-line .NET Core version can be used on Windows, Linux, or OSX, and requires [.NET Core](https://dotnet.microsoft.com/download) to be installed.

 The input to FlashLFQ is a tab-separated value (TSV) text file of [MS/MS identifications](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Identification-Input-Formats) and one or more bottom-up mass spectra files.
 Currently, .mzML and .raw file formats are supported.
 You can convert other formats to .mzML using [MSConvert](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Converting-spectral-data-files-with-MSConvert).